9 French Learning Websites for Students That’ll Rock Your World

 Why Websites Are Perfect Tools for Your French Students

 Your students live and breathe the internet.
-Let’s not fool ourselves: Long gone are the days where they’d rush for a bilingual dictionary to learn everything about an unknown word.
+Let’s not fool ourselves: Long gone are the days when they’d rush for a bilingual dictionary to learn everything about an unknown word.

-Going online to check a meaning, spelling, structure or verb should not be mistaken as a demonstration of our era’s laziness.
+Going online to check the meaning, spelling, structure or verb should not be mistaken as a demonstration of our era’s laziness.
 Rather, it ought to be celebrated as this generation’s desire for efficiency.

 Instead of fighting the tools that your students prefer to use, help them by pointing them in the right direction—towards the websites that will help them progress and not “waste their time.”